cailleanC1C/C1C-Recruitment/docs/guardrails.md

 - Use repository-relative file paths in citations and reference IDs for logs.

 ## Automation Notes
+- CI posts dedicated summary comments for every PR check (tests, docs lint, guardrails, CoreOps audits, etc.).
+Each summary is bounded by `<!-- …-summary -->` markers so reruns refresh the same comment instead of creating duplicates.
-- CI posts a **Guardrails Summary** comment on every PR covering config/docs parity drift and Discord token leak scans.
-Address listed issues before requesting review.
+- The legacy **Guardrails Summary** for config/docs parity and Discord token scans remains in place; address any listed issues before requesting review.

 Doc last updated: 2025-10-25 (v0.9.5)